-The Board's performance against key performance indicator (KPI) targets during 2019/2020, was as follows:
+The Board's performance against key performance indicator (KPI) targets during 2020/21, was as follows:

-- Of 3,165 new Council Tax entries added, 96% were completed within 3 months of the effective date against a target of 88%.
-99% were completed within 6 months against a target of 92%. - Of 1,311 alterations to the non-domestic valuation roll, 84% were completed within 3 months of the effective date against a target of 77%.
-93% were completed within 6 months against a target of 92%.
+- Of 2,116 new Council Tax entries added, 93% were completed within 3 months of the effective date against a target of 87%.
+98% were completed within 6 months against a target of 92%. - Of 561 alterations to the non-domestic valuation roll, 38% were completed within 3 months of the effective date against a target of 77%.
+66% were completed within 6 months against a target of 92%.
+The three monthly and six monthly targets were not met.
+This is as a result of the pandemic, and in particular the valuation roll changes which resulted from the grants scheme introduced by central government which required an entry in the valuation roll before a grant payment could be made.